temporalio/documentation/docs/concepts/what-is-an-activity-definition.md

 - Heartbeat: a notification from the Worker to the Temporal Cluster that the Activity Execution is progressing.
 Cancelations are allowed only if the Activity Definition permits Heartbeating.
 - Timeouts: intervals that control the execution and retrying of Activity Task Executions.

-Other parameters, such as retry policies and return values, can be seen in the implementation guides below.
+Other parameters, such as [Retry Policies](/docs/concepts/what-is-a-retry-policy) and return values, can be seen in the implementation guides, listed in the next section.

 #### Implementing Activity Definitions